khulnasoft/integrations-core/envoy/README.md

     ```

-2. Check if the Datadog Agent can access Envoy's [admin endpoint][5].
+2. Check if the Khulnasoft Agent can access Envoy's [admin endpoint][5].
 3. [Restart the Agent][9].

 ##### Log collection

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true